 These 1 credit courses are designed to provide students with opportunities to acquire

 useful technical or professional skills, or to engage in academic topics they may

 enjoy exploring.
 This particular set of courses aims at encouraging students to think

 out of the box and break intellectual boundaries.
 Read through our offerings – which

 will be updated regularly – and venture into unknown fields!
 EXP courses can be found

-in the drop down menu below, grouped under EXP One Credit Courses, and in a dedicated guide on the Online Registration site.
+in the drop down menu below, grouped under EXP One Credit Courses.

 EXP 1 credit courses will normally be offered on four Fridays, designated for each semester.
 These courses cannot be used to fulfill general distribution requirements, or as Major Electives, or towards the fulfillment of Minor requirements; they can only be taken as general electives.
 Students can take a maximum of three 1 credit courses within the 120 credit graduation requirement.